senglish09/Ron-English-PoPaganda-Archive/exhibitions/solo/1990s-solo-exhibitions.md

 # 1990s Solo Exhibitions

-Solo exhibitions by Ron English during the 1990s.
+### Early solo exhibitions, studio presentations, and experimental shows from Ron English’s first two decades of activity.
-**Click on each image to see more information.**
+<span class="glow-text">Click on each image to see more information</span>

 | Image | Year | Dates | Venue | Title |
 |-------|------|-------|-------|-------|